 Step 4: This can take 30-40 minutes and remove the charge when the blue light of “Clean” flashes.

-There you go, above was our detail review of Braun Series 7.
+There you go, above was our detailed review of Braun Series 7.
 We went through its models and how they fare against each and other top shavers from outside the series.

-By now we can safely say that Braun series 7 is feature-rich well-thought-out high-end foil shaver series.
+By now we can safely say that the Braun Series 7 is feature-rich well-thought-out high-end foil shaver series.

 While it competes bravely with top shavers like Braun series 9 or Panasonic Arc 5 on close shave, it is in a class of its own at providing a comfortable shave.